LiveHelperChat/xmpp-chat/README.md

 These two modules are responsible for that, they have http callbacks which should be executed to LHC, still work in progress
  * mod_lhc.erl
  * mod_lhcping.erl

+### Progress
+ * Ejabberd mod's for monitoring operators status are done